 Boat accidents can make for especially complex civil claims, especially with the added danger of drowning.
 For example, accidents that occur in waterways like Lake Michigan may be governed by federal maritime law rather than state civil law.
 An experienced attorney can provide guidance through legal complexities and advise you on how to best proceed with your specific case.

 If you are considering pursuing compensation for your injuries, a qualified Elgin boat accident lawyer could be an invaluable ally.
-Call today to discuss your unique legal options with a knowledgeable legal representative at our firm.
+Call today to discuss your unique legal options with a knowledgeable legal representative at the Law Offices of R.F.
+Wittmeyer, Ltd..